openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[[regression]{.jbs-label}]{#regression}</td>
     <td class="dictionary">
       Used to identify regressions.
 A regression is where behavior has _incorrectly_ changed from a previous build or release.
-Ideally all regressions must be fixed in the following release.
+Ideally all regressions are identified and fixed before they are released, if not they must be fixed at latest in the following release after they are identified.
 All regressions must have the [Affects Version/s]{.jbs-field} set.
     </td>
   </tr>
   <tr>